siprix/SampleWPF/README.md

 Application's UI may not contain all the features, avialable in the SDK, they will be added later.

-## Licensing
+## Limitations

+Siprix doesn't provider VoIP services.
+For testing app you need an account(s) credentials from a SIP service provider(s).
+Some features may be not supported by all SIP providers.

-Single limitation of the attached Siprix SDK is limited call duration - it drops call after 60sec.
+Attached Siprix SDK works in trial mode and has limited call duration - it drops call after 60sec.
-To unlock this you need a license.
+Upgrading to a paid license removes this restriction, enabling calls of any length.

-Please contact (mailto:sales@siprix-voip.com) for more details.
+Please contact [sales@siprix-voip.com](mailto:sales@siprix-voip.com) for more details.

 ## More resources